The Allier between Saint-Yorre and Abrest

 Worth a visit

-(S/E) Before setting off, you can see and observe reproductions of posters from the heyday of Saint-Yorre mineral water production.
-200 metres away, on Rue de la Mairie, in four blind windows of the town hall building. (https://www.ville-saint-yorre.fr/actuali...).
+(S/E) Before setting off, you can view reproductions of posters from the heyday of the Saint-Yorre mineral water industry.
+These are located 200 metres away on Rue de la Mairie, in four blind windows of the town hall building. (https://www.ville-saint-yorre.fr/actuali...).

-On your left is the railway line and beyond it the Vichy basin water bottling plant.
+To your left is the railway line and beyond that the bottling plant for water from the Vichy basin.

-The right bank of the Allier is very pleasant to walk along, shaded when the vegetation is in full growth, with several footbridges crossing small streams, magnificent plane trees, wild springs...
+The right bank of the Allier is a very pleasant walk, shaded when the vegetation is in full growth, with several footbridges crossing small streams, magnificent plane trees and wild apple trees...

-The view from the Abrest railway bridge is well worth the detour.
+The view from the Abrest railway bridge is well worth a detour.

-The Marceau spring is a beautiful, peaceful spot, perfect for taking a break and watching the birds or fishermen at work!
+The Marceau stream is a beautiful, peaceful spot, perfect for taking a break and watching the birds or the fishermen at work!

-In the fields of Hauterive and Saint-Priest-Bramefant, on the left bank, look out for the small permanent huts with an electricity pole nearby.
+In the fields of Hauterive and Saint-Priest-Bramefant, on the left bank, look out for the small brick huts with an electricity pole nearby.
 These are the boreholes used to extract mineral water.

 Reviews and comments